Databus Logo

 📊

-A prioritised, colour-coded view that tells advisors exactly who needs attention — and why — without digging through spreadsheets.
+A prioritised, colour-coded view that tells advisors who might need a conversation — and why — without digging through spreadsheets.
+Visible only to staff.

 🗂️

-The EWS doesn't end at the alert.
-Advisors have a full case management workspace to log, track, and measure every interaction.
+The EWS doesn't end at the nudge.
+Advisors get a simple workspace to record what they did and whether it helped.

-• Privacy controls: Sensitive mental health notes are encrypted and restricted to authorised counsellors only
+• Sensitive notes protected: wellbeing notes are restricted to authorised staff only

 📋